Salient ImageNet: How to discover spurious features in Deep Learning?: The Salient Imagenet dataset

-Recall that for each class $i \in \allclasses$, we obtain a set of causal and spurious neural features denoted by $\causal(\class)$ and $\spurious(\class)$, respectively (Section \ref{sec:mturk_discover}).
+Recall that for each class $i \in \allclasses$, we obtain a set of core and spurious neural features denoted by $\causal(\class)$ and $\spurious(\class)$, respectively (Section \ref{sec:mturk_discover}).
 Then, using the generalization property (Section \ref{sec:generalization}), we obtain the set $\dataset(\class, \feature)$ for each $\class \in \allclasses$ and $\feature \in \causal(i) \cup \spurious(i)$.
 Each $\dataset(\class, \feature)$ contains $65$ images along with the NAM (per image) acting as the soft segmentation mask for the visual attribute encoded in feature $\feature$.
 We note these soft segmentation masks overlap with the desired visual attribute and may not cover it completely.
-However, since we corrupt these regions using Gaussian noise which \textit{preserves the content} of the original images (discussed in Section \ref{sec:evaluate_models}), they can be useful for evaluating the model sensitivity to various spurious/causal visual attributes.
-If $\feature \in \causal(\class)$, these are called \emph{causal masks}, otherwise \emph{spurious masks}.
-The union of all these datasets $\dataset(\class, \feature)$ is what we call the \emph{Causal Imagenet} dataset.
-Each instance in the dataset is of the form $(\bx,y, \causalmask, \spuriousmask)$ where $y$ is the ground truth label while $\spuriousmask$ and $\causalmask$ represent the set of spurious and causal masks (obtained from NAMs of neural features) for the image $\bx$, respectively.
-Anonymized data from our Mechanical Turk studies and the Causal Imagenet dataset will be made publicly available.
+However, since we corrupt these regions using Gaussian noise which \textit{preserves the content} of the original images (discussed in Section \ref{sec:evaluate_models}), they can be useful for evaluating the model sensitivity to various spurious/core visual attributes.
+If $\feature \in \causal(\class)$, these are called \emph{core masks}, otherwise \emph{spurious masks}.
+The union of all these datasets $\dataset(\class, \feature)$ is what we call the \emph{Salient Imagenet} dataset.
+Each instance in the dataset is of the form $(\bx,y, \causalmask, \spuriousmask)$ where $y$ is the ground truth label while $\spuriousmask / \causalmask$ represent the set of spurious/core masks for the image $\bx$.
+The dataset and anonymized Mechanical Turk study results are also available at the \href{https://github.com/singlasahil14/salient_imagenet}{associated github repository}.